informatics-isi-edu/deriva-docs/docs/users-guide/managing-data.md

 ## Commandline Interface for interacting with Data (deriva-py)

-The deriva-py module provides a number of commandline clients for interacting with data stored in ERMrest (ie, metadata in tabular format) or Hatrac (data files in our object store component).
+The `deriva-py` repository provides a number of commandline clients for interacting with data stored in ERMrest (ie, metadata in tabular format) or Hatrac (data files in our object store component).
+This is especially useful if you have a large number of files, very large files, and/or you want to transfer them from a remote server.

-To install, use this `pip` command:
+To install , simply use this `pip` command:

 ```
 $ pip install --upgrade git+https://github.com/informatics-isi-edu/deriva-py.git
 ```
+Then use the following links for more information on a command:

 * [Manage files stored in Hatrac](/deriva-py_documentation/deriva-hatrac-cli.md) - This tool allows you to manage namespaces and get, put or delete objects and access control lists.
 * [Export tool (deriva-download-cli)](/deriva-py_documentation/deriva-upload.md) - the bulk export of tabular data (stored in ERMRest) and download of asset data (stored in Hatrac, or other supported HTTP-accessible object store).